nessakodo/brew-iq/ADMIN_SETUP_INSTRUCTIONS.md

 ### Option B: Using SQL Query

-Run this SQL query in your database (replace with your email):
+Run this SQL query in your Supabase SQL Editor (replace with your email):

 ```sql
 -- Find your user ID and insert admin role